AbstractMenus/Docs/general/actions.rst

 	  player: "%player_name%"
 	}

-There is only two params:
+There is only two parameters:

 :name: Name of the variable
 :player: **[Optional]** For personal variables